mezis/mezis.github.com/_drafts/learning-part-1.md

 user would enquire would be ranked above a property they wouldn't slightly over half the time.

-That doesn't sound too fantstic, but for a machine learning engine on human data, it's actually quite good!
+That doesn't sound too fantastic, but for a machine learning engine on human data, it's actually quite good!
 Remember we only need to beat random sorting and our original, simpler ranking.